-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 22 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2

-For the majority of AUM within each asset class, which of the following best describes your primary stewardship objective?

-(1) Listed equity (6) Hedge funds (A) Maximise our portfolio-level risk-adjusted returns.
-In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. • • (B) Maximise our individual investments' risk-adjusted returns.
-In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues. • 0

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 23 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 22 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 For the major objective? ity of AUM within each a asset class, which of the followin g best describ es your primary stewar dship (1) L isted equity (6) Hedge fund S risk-adjuste we seek to overall portf caused by i e our portfolio-level d returns.
+In doing so, address any risks to folio performance ndividual investees' to systematic y issues. ۲ ۲ (B) Maximise our individual investments' risk-adjusted returns.
+In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
+0 O Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 23 PLUS 00 5, 00 8, N/A PUBLIC Stewardship: Overall 2